bwilli3601/HTML_CSS_JavaScript/README.md

 ## Workshop- Build a Tech Canference Schedule Table (schedule.html)

 In this workshop, you will build an accessible tech conference schedule table.

+## Teory- Introduction to ARIA (aria.html)

+In these lessons, you will learn about working with ARIA roles.

+* What Is the Purpose of WAI-ARIA, and How Does It Work?

+*What Are ARIA Roles?

+*What Are the Roles of the aria-label and aria-labelledby Attributes?

+*What Is the aria-hidden Attribute, and How Does It Work?

+*What Is the aria-describedby Attribute, and How Does It Work?

+## LAB- Build a Checkout Page (checkout.html)

+In this lab, you'll create an accessible checkout page.

+You'll practice concepts like alt attributes and ARIA roles.

+* Build a Checkout Page

+## LAB- Design a Movie Review Page (movie.html)

+In this lab, you'll create a movie review page.

+You'll practice concepts like semantic HTML, alt attributes, accessible lists, and hiding decorative content from screen readers using aria-hidden.

+* Design a Movie Review Page